 In the 11 years since the two countries established diplomatic relations, Israel has emerged as India's second largest weapons supplier, so a visit here this month by Prime Minister Ariel Sharon--the first by an Israeli leader--did not go unnoticed by India's aerospace establishment.
 Almost half of Israel's $4.2 billion in military sales last year went to India, and within the past decade India has supplanted China as Israel's biggest military customer.
 The annual average $1.2 billion ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Israel Is Now India's Second Largest Weapons Supplier".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Israel Is Now India's Second Largest Weapons Supplier".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.